Full program description

 - Comparisons for Public Health, Community Health, and Ambulatory Care Nursing - This module was created to help nursing clinical instructors explore the differences between public health, community health, and ambulatory care nursing.

-- "Talk With Me Baby" for Nurses in Primary Care and Ambulatory Settings - The Talk With Me Baby Training for Nurses in Primary Care and Ambulatory Care Settings module was created for nursing clinical instructors to learn about the importance of language nutrition children receive in the first three years of life.
+- Early Language Interactions: The Role of Nurses in Primary Care and Ambulatory Settings -The Early Language Interactions: The Role of Nurses in Primary Care and Ambulatory Care Settings module was created for nursing clinical instructors to learn about the importance of early language interactions with children in the first three years of life and ways to enhance language opportunities for young children.

 - RN Scope of Practice in Non-Acute Care Settings - This module was created for the nursing clinical instructors to investigate the ideal scope of practice.
 While the intended audience is the nursing clinical instructors within the Emory School of Nursing, the content in this module might be applicable to the broader audience of nursing faculty.